moncheeta/summarizer/README.md

 ## running

 The project can be run using Docker.
 Run `docker compose up` to start it up.
+In your web browser, navigate to `localhost:8000`.